Seishiro Sakurazuka: Creation and concept

 Seishiro, with twin characters Subaru and Hokuto, were created by series creator Nanase Ohkawa for a dōjinshi novel about an onmyōji who hunts elves.
 The characters were twice drawn for covers; these characters were used when South magazine asked Clamp to create a new series for them.
 In the dōjinshi, Seishiro was a veterinarian but his dark side was much less pronounced.
 Seishiro underwent more changes from this early design to the creation of Tokyo Babylon.
 Seishiro was easier to write than Subaru by Ohkawa as she has more skill with coldhearted characters like Seishiro's true persona than the kind Subaru.
 In the dōjinshi, Seishiro had a conjure being accompanying him (shikigami) which was named Nandaro ("Just what is this?").
 Clamp privately referred to it by this name during the publication of the series despite it not being mentioned in the manga.
 According to Yasunori Katō, Subaru and Seishiro's respective designs pay homage to this character and the protagonist of the fantasy novel Teito Monogatari, who is widely credited with starting the "onmyōji boom" in Japan.
 The early chapters involving Subaru's meeting with Seishiro set the events of the series' future.
 Since his introduction, Seishiro has been written with the idea of having an agendum that contrasts with his actions and dialogue with the other characters.
 When designing Seishiro, Clamp wanted a strong contrast between his facade as a caring man and his cruel persona whenever he is wearing glasses.
 The Clamp News 2 newsletter lists Seishiro's birth as taking place in Kanazawa at 6am on November 22, 1965.

 When production of Tokyo Babylon was finished, film director George Iida asked Clamp to help with a sequel movie in which Subaru and Seishiro would clash again.
 Because of production issues, the characters' interactions were reduced and were used only in an audio drama.
 To promote the movie, Mokona drew illustrations of both characters.
 Subaru and Seishiro appear in X because their relationship parallels those of Kamui Shiro and Fuma Monou.
 A common theme involves the series' fate; Subaru expresses no interest in the future of the Earth, but he and his counterpart are still drawn to Tokyo on the Promised Day.
 As a result, a fatalistic atmosphere persists in the series.
 Ohkawa found Seishiro to be childish because he only deals with what appeals to him; in contrast, Ohkawa found Fuma more adult-like.
 In the sixteenth volume of the series, the rivalry between the two ended with Seishiro's death; according to Clamp Seishiro's death is permanent and he would not return in future chapters.

-In Tsubasa: Reservoir Chronicle, Clamp originally intended Subaru to be the protagonist of the protagonist, Syaoran, while searching for Seishiro.
+In Tsubasa: Reservoir Chronicle, Clamp originally intended Subaru to be the mentor of the protagonist, Syaoran, while searching for Seishiro.
 However, they ended replacing him with Seishiro to avoid repeating the same pattern Tokyo Babylon and X had regarding these two characters.